I’m thankful today for knowing Sam Simpson.

 They were certainly felt on Thanksgiving morning, when Webb, Debbie and the family were told by a nurse that Sam would probably pass within 24 hours, with his wife and six children there with him.

-UPDATE, Sunday, Nov.
-26 — Sam Simpson passed away at the hospice facility on Sunday at 8:42 a.m. in the presence of his family.
+Editor's Note — This story originally ran in November.
+Sam Simpson passed away at the hospice facility on Sunday, November 26 at 8:42 a.m. in the presence of his family.